-Residence permit for the purpose of training Grant in order to continue studies started in another EU country
+Residence permit for the purpose of training Issued for the continuation of studies started in another EU country

-If you are recognised as an internationally protected person in another EU Member State and have been studying there for at least two years, you can obtain a residence permit to continue your studies in Germany.
-The residence permit for the continuation of studies started abroad in the EU is a temporary residence permit.
-It is granted for the duration of the part of the study carried out in Germany.
-With your residence permit for the purpose of study, you may in principle carry out employment for up to 120 days or 240 half days per year as well as ancillary student activities.
+If you are recognised as an international beneficiary in another EU Member State and have been studying there for at least two years, you can obtain a residence permit to continue your studies in Germany.
+The residence permit to continue studying in another EU country is a temporary residence permit.
+It is granted for the duration of the part of the study that is carried out in Germany.
+With your residence permit for the purpose of studying, you may in principle work for up to 120 days or 240 half days a year as well as student secondary activities.